HishamLY/DaHo-documentation/README.md

 2. Please use meaningful and relevant commits message when you commit your changes on this repo.

 3. You can learn basic of Git [here](https://www.atlassian.com/git).
 For further assistance on Git you can contact members of programming division to help you.
-Thank you!.

-4. Your Contributions Did Matter!
+4. Thank You!
+Your Contributions Did Matter!

 ## Help